 The School may need to adjust this procedure to reflect the circumstances.

-This procedure applies regardless of whether the alleged behaviour which the subject of concern has occurred on or outside School grounds or concerns current or former students.
+This procedure applies regardless of whether the alleged behavior which is the subject of a concern occurred on or outside School grounds, or concerns current or former students.

 However, where a concern is raised with the School and: